Ally-Assist/BehaviorAnalystsWhoCode/2021_09_25 Pinpointing Behavior Statements/source/README.md

 Here is what I did:

-1. I installed the [latest version of Python](https://www.python.org/downloads/), which was v3.9 something at the time.
-Today it is v3.9.7.
+1. Updated to the [latest version of Python](https://www.python.org/downloads/), which was v3.9.7.

-1. Start PyCharm
+1. Started PyCharm

 1. In the `File` menu, select `New Project...`